alncat/opusDSD/README.md

 # set up environment <a name="setup"></a>

 After cloning the repository, to run this program, you need to have an environment with pytorch and a machine with GPUs.
 The recommended configuration is a machine with 4 V100 GPUs.
-You can create the conda environment for DSD using the environment.yml file in the folder by executing
+You can create the conda environment for DSD using one of the environment files in the folder by executing

 ```
-conda env create --name dsd -f environment.yml
+conda env create --name dsd -f environmentcu11torch11.yml
 ```

-This environment primarily contains cuda 10.2 and pytorch 1.11.0.
+This environment primarily contains cuda 11.3 and pytorch 1.11.0.
 To create an environment with cuda 11.3 and pytorch 1.10.1, you can choose ```environmentcu11.yml```.
+Lastly, ```environment.yml``` contains cuda 10.2 and pytorch 1.11.0.
 On V100 GPU, OPUS-DSD with cuda 11.3 is 20% faster than OPUS-DSD with cuda 10.2.
-You can also consider upgrading the pytorch in environmentcu11.yml to 1.11.0 after creating the environment.
 However, it's worth noting that OPUS-DSD **has not been tested on Pytorch version higher than 1.11.0**.
 We recommend using pytorch version 1.10.1 or 1.11.0.
 After the environment is sucessfully created, you can then activate it and execute our program within this environement.

 ```
 conda activate dsd